 Mark shrugged.
 “Did you hear the music?”

 He shook his head.
 “No, from the TV, during Lance Elbert’s report.”
 He smacked the wall with his sword and dashed up the next flight to the third floor.
-He ran passed Anna’s bedroom door down the hall to his room.
+He ran passed Anna’s bedroom door down the hall and around the corner to his room.

 A secret hidden or suppressed surfaces whether awake or sleeping.
 Truth resides in the remnant of dreams.